sagasthy/spring-petclinic/docs/Diagramming-Approach.md

 ## Approach 1 - Using Copilot & Draw.io

-1. Install pandoc for converting documents to Copilot supported format .md
+1. Install pandoc for converting documents to a Copilot supported format ".md".
    <br>
     https://github.com/jgm/pandoc/releases/tag/3.8.2.1
-2. Convert the requirements document from .docx format to .md format
+2. Convert the requirements document from .docx format to .md format.
     <br>
     `pandoc Requirements.docx -o Requirements.md --extract-media=./images`
 3. Install "Draw.io Integration" extension in VS Code to see live preview and make edits to the generated diagram.